Keisuke Kunimoto

+Keisuke Kunimoto (国本 京佑, Kunimoto Keisuke), also known as Lee Kyung-woo, is a Japanese racing driver of Zainichi Korean descent.
+A former Toyota junior, Kunimoto won the 2008 Macau Grand Prix for TOM'S. He later competed in Formula Nippon, Formula Renault 3.5 Series and the 24 Hours of Le Mans.

+He is the older brother of 2016 Super Formula champion Yuji Kunimoto.

+Personal life

-His mother is Japanese.
+Kunimoto's mother is Japanese.
 His father, Yoshihiro Lee (李好廣、이호광 Lee Ho-gwang), also known as Yoshihiro Kunimoto, is the 1983 All Japan Karting Champion and his uncle, Yoshihiko Lee (이호언 Lee Ho-eon), won the same karting championship twice in 1980 and 1981.
-His younger brother, Yuji, is also a race car driver.
+His younger brother, Yuji, is also a race car driver in Super Formula and Super GT.

 Racing career

 Kunimoto began karting in 2001 when he was 12.
 After winning the All Japan Karting Championship FA Class in 2004, he entered Formula Toyota Racing School and took scholarship of Toyota.
 He began his car racing career in the 2005 Formula Toyota season, at the seventh round of the season in Tsukuba.

-He competed in Formula Toyota and Formula Challenge Japan in 2006 and 2007, and won the championship of Formula Challenge Japan with three wins and ended runner-up in Formula Toyota in 2007.
+Kunimoto competed in Formula Toyota and Formula Challenge Japan in 2006 and 2007, and won the championship of Formula Challenge Japan with three wins and ended runner-up in Formula Toyota in 2007.

-In 2008, he raced in the All-Japan Formula Three for TOM'S and in the Super GT for apr, as a Toyota young Drivers Program (TDP) driver.
+In 2008, Kunimoto raced in the All-Japan Formula Three for TOM'S and in the Super GT for apr, as a Toyota Young Drivers Program (TDP) driver.
 He finished runner-up in the first Formula Three season.

 2008 Macau Grand Prix

-Keisuke Kunimoto driving the Dallara F308 TOM'S Toyota in the 2008 Macau Grand Prix.

 At the end of the season, Kunimoto went to Macau with TOM'S and won the Macau F3 Grand Prix, becoming the second Japanese driver to win the race after Takuma Sato.